Click here to access the Chipper Request Form

 - Create defensible space by clearing brush 30′-100′ from buildings and 20′ from roads.
 Please refer to the CAL FIRE pamphlet (click here to download a copy) for further guidance on creating defensible space.
 We encourage participants in the program to have a residence on the property.
-Scheduling priority will be given to those who have a residence on the property.

 - Place brush piles so the chipping machine and crew can have access.
 The piles need to be adjacent to a driveway, road or street.
 Piles placed in fields will not be chipped.
 Preferably pile brush on the uphill side.
-Do not place piles along busy, heavily traveled roadway, where signage or addition crew would be required by County or State Code for safety.
+Do not place piles along busy, heavily traveled roadway, where signage or additional crew would be required by County or State Code for safety.
 This is not covered under the Fire Safe Council’s contract.
-Also, when placing the brush piles place it in an area that will be out of your way and in a location that there is access for the equipment to turn around.
+Also, when placing the brush piles place it in an area that will be out of your way and in a location where there is access for the equipment to turn around.
 Refer to the picture for an example of the equipment.

 - Recently removed vegetation will chip better than old dried out branches and shrubs.

 - It is easier and more efficient to chip the piles if they are wider and spread out rather than taller.
 All the cut ends need to be facing the same direction and facing the driveway, road or street.
 Please follow the illustration below for additional instruction on preparing your piles.

 - The chipper can handle material up to 7″ in diameter (no root balls).
 The equipment does not chip individual branches that are small (rakings) or old-decayed wood well.

 Your piles should look like the one in the picture below.
 Improperly stacked or located piles may not be chipped (contractors option).